jasl/vibe_photos_v4/blueprints/phase_final/docs/04_implementation_guide.md

 4. Optionally run open‑vocabulary detection (OWL‑ViT) if enabled in config.
 5. Store all results in:
    - Versioned caches under `cache/`.
-   - A SQLite database for search and inspection.
+   - A PostgreSQL database for search and inspection.

 The system MUST run fully on a local PC/Mac/NAS (CPU‑only is allowed; GPU is a bonus).